latexstudio/awesome-cookbook/README.md

 \end{preparation}
 ```
 for more information about the usage and all available options we refer to the [examples](#examples), the file [rumaki.tex](https://github.com/Nooby4Ever/awesome-cookbook/blob/master/examples/recipes/Starters/rumaki.tex) is annotated and can be seen as the documentation.

+If you want more control over the look you can edit the `awesome-cookbook.cls` file yourself, it is fairly well annotated and should be rather easy to edit.

 #### \autoGenerate